Couples therapy: Basic principles

-It is estimated that nearly 50% of all married couples get divorced, and about one in five marriages experience distress at some time.
-Challenges with affection, communication, disagreements, and fears of divorce are some of the most common reasons couples reach out for help.
-Couples who are dissatisfied with their relationship may turn to a variety of sources for help including online courses, self-help books, retreats, workshops, and couples counseling.
+It is estimated that nearly 50% of all married couples divorce, and about one in five marriages experience distress at some time.
+These numbers vary between countries and over time; for example, in Germany only 35.74% of marriages ended in divorce, half of those involving children under 18.
+Challenges with affection, communication, disagreements, and fears of divorce are some of the most common reasons couples seek help.
+Couples who are dissatisfied with their relationship may seek help from a variety of sources including online courses, self-help books, retreats, workshops, and couples' counseling.

-Before a relationship between individuals can begin to be understood, it is important to recognize and acknowledge that each person, including the counselor, has a unique personality, perception, opinions, set of values, and history.
+Before a relationship between individuals can be understood, it is important to recognize and acknowledge that each person, including the counselor, has a unique personality, perception, opinions, set of values, and history.
 Individuals in the relationship may adhere to different and unexamined value systems.
-Institutional and societal variables (like a social or religious group, and other collective factors) which shape a person's nature and behavior, are considered in the process of counseling and therapy.
-A tenet of relationship counseling, is that it is intrinsically beneficial for all the participants to interact with each other, and with society at large with optimal amounts of conflict.
+Institutional and societal variables (like social or religious groups, and other collective factors) which shape a person's nature and behavior, are considered in counseling and therapy.
+A tenet of relationship counseling is that it is intrinsically beneficial for all the participants to interact with each other, and with society at large with optimal amounts of conflict.
 A couple's conflict resolution skills seem to predict divorce rates.

-Most relationships will experience strain at some point, resulting in a failure to function optimally, and causing self-reinforcing, maladaptive patterns to form.
-These patterns may be called "negative interaction cycles."
-There are many possible reasons for this, including insecure attachment, ego, arrogance, jealousy, anger, greed, poor communication/understanding or problem solving, ill health, third parties, and so on.
+Most relationships will experience strain at some point, resulting in a failure to function optimally and causing self-reinforcing, maladaptive patterns to form, sometimes called "negative interaction cycles."
+There are many possible reasons for this, including insecure attachment, ego, arrogance, jealousy, anger, greed, poor communication/understanding or problem-solving, ill health, and third parties.